nhsbsa/nhsbsa-digital-playbook/src/design/index.md

 Good content design:

 * helps people get the information they need in a way they expect
-* focuses on the users needs by creating content that is simple and easy to understand
+* focuses on the user needs by creating content that is simple and easy to understand
 * makes sure content is accessible and inclusive for anyone who needs it
 * keeps content across multiple services consistent by following standards set out in our style guide
 * gives our users the best possible experience of our services and reduces workloads for areas of the business